vu-rdm-tech/metadata/README.md

 and the terms in this guide (for example "authors" will be "creators").

 This repository acts as the _Source of Truth_ of all the dataset metadata guidelines the VU uses as internal documentation or publishes online for researchers and data stewards.
-If changes in the minimal guide or the repository guides are necessary, we will review these, then update this repository first and only then will we copy updated texts to the various VU websites (Teams, vuweb, libguides, yoda.vu.nl, OSF wiki, etc.).
+If changes in the minimal guide or the tool guides are necessary, we will review these, then update this repository first and only then will we copy updated texts to the various VU websites (Teams, vuweb, libguides, yoda.vu.nl, OSF wiki, etc.).

-Metadata guides for specific repositories like Yoda, OSF, DataverseNL or Pure are derivatives of this document and should use the same texts, explanations and terminology as much as possible.
+Metadata guides for specific tools like Yoda, OSF, DataverseNL or Pure are derivatives of this document and should use the same texts, explanations and terminology as much as possible.

 Make sure to reference the metadata guidelines version number, found in `source/docs/version.md` is referenced